textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 (Note we’re not using core short-tags in this case, as described previously, but you could just as readily.)

 That block of markup is noticably shorter (fewer characters of markup overall).
-In this case we’ve used a different combination of Textpattern tags to target the data values we want from the links, notably the `linklist` container tag. we’ve also removed the HTML `aside` container tags.
+In this case we’ve used a different combination of Textpattern tags to target the data values we want from the links, notably the `linklist` container tag, and we’ve removed the wrapping `aside` tags (HTML tags).

-But we need those wrapping HTML tags, so we need to use the concept of markup integration on the associated output tag like this:
+But we need those wrapping HTML tags, so we need to use the concept of markup integration on the associated output tag to define the HTML as a global attribute (i.e. `wraptag="aside"`):

 ```html
 <txp::linkquote id="number" name="whatever" wraptag="aside" class="value" />
 ```

-The shortcode tag now uses the concept of integration to define the wrapping `aside` tag as a global tag attribute (i.e. `wraptag="aside"`).

-Also, using the `linklist` tag in the shortcode above, you can define 1 or more links to output by their ID numbers (i.e. `id="1, 2, etc”`).
-You would have to explore how to modify the shortcode, and change how the `name=""` attribute works, perhaps, but it’s possible.
+Also, using the `linklist` tag in the shortcode above, you can define more than one link to output by their ID numbers (i.e. `id="1, 2, etc”`).
+You would have to explore how to modify the shortcode to make the `name=""` attribute work in that case, if used at all, but it’s possible.
+If you only use one ID value, nothing needs changed.

-But here’s the thing to note: we’ve made a trade-off.
+In summary, we’ve made a trade-off.
 There’s less markup in the shortcode, but there’s:

-* more markup in your article (i.e. more of an eye-sore)
+* more markup in your article (maybe more of an eye-sore too)
 * a more complex short-tag to remember, and
-* a bigger hit on PHP processing because of the markup integration with global HTML attributes.
+* a bigger hit on PHP processing because of the markup integration with global HTML attribute.

 Whether that is easier to grasp than earlier examples is subjective to the individual.
 And if you’re working on a collaborative site, you have even more opinions to take into account.